input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 which governs the updates.

 ### 3.4 Example Workflow of Updating the Committee Signing Scheme
-This section discusses a workflow for updating the committee signing scheme `FUELProxyPolicy`.
+This section discusses a workflow for updating the committee signing scheme.

 Let's suppose the scenario is as follows.